StellarisChain/stellaris-wallet/README.md

         - **Options**:
             * `send`: Main command to initiate a transaction.
-                * `-amount`: (Required) Specifies the amount of Denaro to be sent.
+                * `-amount`: (Required) Specifies the amount of Stellaris to be sent.

             * `from <options>`: Specifies the sender's details.
                 * `-wallet`: Specifies the wallet filename.
 Defaults to the `./wallets/` directory if no specific filepath is provided.
                 * `-password`: The password of the specified wallet.
 Required for wallets that are encrypted.
                 * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
 Should be the 6-digit code generated from an authenticator app.
-                * `-address`: The Denaro address to send from.
+                * `-address`: The Stellaris address to send from.
 The address must be associated with the specified wallet.
-                * `-private-key`: Specifies the private key associated with a Denaro address.
+                * `-private-key`: Specifies the private key associated with a Stellaris address.
 Not required if specifying an address from a wallet file.

             * `to <options>`: Specifies the receiver's details.
                 * `receiver`: (Required) The receiving address.

                 * `-message`: Optional transaction message.

-            * `-node`: Specifies the Denaro node to connect to.
+            * `-node`: Specifies the Stellaris node to connect to.
 Must be a valid IP Address or URL.
-If not specified or the node is not valid, then the wallet client will use the default Denaro node (https://denaro-node.gaetano.eu.org/).
+If not specified or the node is not valid, then the wallet client will use the default Stellaris node (https://Stellaris-node.gaetano.eu.org/).

         </dd></dl>
         </details>